thomazBDRI/taskshell/README.md

 ===================

-Forked it to make some modifications to my own needs, just uploading it in here in case i lost my hardware or something like that i can than retrieve it.
+Forked it to make some modifications to my own needs, just uploading it in here in case i lost my hardware or something like that i can then retrieve it.

 Modifications